Getting Rid of Mold and Mildew Onboard

 Reading the safety precautions on a product label before using a cleaner is a must.
 Many will recommend wearing gloves and eye protection.

-Of the 14 cleaners tested, a half-dozen of them use sodium hypochlorite (bleach) as an active ingredient: Marykate Mildew Stain Remover, Boat Armor Mildew Stain Remover, 3M Marine Mildew Stain Remover, Star brite Mildew Stain Remover, Klean-Strip Mildew Stain Remover, and Sudbury Mildew Cleaner & Stain Remover.
+Of the 14 cleaners tested, a half-dozen of them use sodium hypochlorite (bleach) as an active ingredient: Marykate Mildew Stain Remover, 3M Marine Mildew Stain Remover, Star brite Mildew Stain Remover, Klean-Strip Mildew Stain Remover, and Sudbury Mildew Cleaner & Stain Remover.
 The amount of bleach used varies from product to product.
-For instance, Klean-Strip is 96 percent sodium hypochlorite, and Boat Armor has 4.9 percent of the active ingredient, compared to the 5 percent found in household bleach.
+For instance, Klean-Strip is 96 percent sodium hypochlorite, and Boat Armor (no longer available) has 4.9 percent of the active ingredient, compared to the 5 percent found in household bleach.

 Bleach-based products should never be used on nylon fabric or stitching.
 They will weaken the material.
-(See "Mildew Offense and Defense," facing page.)
+(See "Mildew Offense and Defense," right.)

-While several test products claim to be environmentally friendly (see comments on Value Guide, page 38), only the Thetford cleaner has met EPA standards to carry the agency’s Design for the Environment (DfE) logo.
+While several test products claim to be environmentally friendly (see comments on Value Guide, top right), only the Thetford cleaner has met EPA standards to carry the agency’s Design for the Environment (DfE) logo.

 We tested the cleaners on a variety of materials, ranging from shower curtains to vinyl seat cushions, life jackets, and sails (see "How We Tested," above).
 All were effective at removing the mildew from the shower curtain.
 The life jacket and seat cushions proved to be more worthy opponents for our test group.